-In response to this ‘raw meat’ announcement, the entire Tory front bench – all bulging eyeballs and frothing lips – immediately went full metal jacket and began to writhe in their seats as well, as if in the throes of a mass epileptic fit.
-Strangled cries of “Margaret!” and “The Queen!” could be heard from those nearest the microphones.
+“Muahahaha,” laughed the cartoonishly evil Home Secretary Priti Patel after she’d announced asylum seekers would be forced onto planes and flown 4,000 miles away, “to protect them from trafficking”.
+In response to this ‘raw meat’ announcement, the entire Tory front bench – all bulging eyeballs and frothing lips – immediately began to writhe in their seats as well, as if in the throes of a mass epileptic fit.
+Strangled cries of “Margaret!” and “The Regiment!” could be heard from those nearest the microphones.

 Keir Starmer immediately pointed out that the poverty stricken, central African republic is riddled with deadly diseases like cholera and diptheria.
 “Given this,” he said, “being granted the right to remain in Rwanda, is a potentially worse outcome than being given the right to leave.”

 Furious Tories pointed and screamed “Racist!
 Racist!” until Patel, ever the Bond villain, stood up once again.
 “Under a Labour government,” she sneered, “anyone with a spare room will have to put an asylum seeker up in it.
 Is that what you want?
 An asylum seeker sitting on the sofa and leering at your daughter while you try to watch The Crown?”